French77/doc-installation-guide/docs/help.rst

 ----------

-The best place to find help is on the `Linux Mint Forums <https://forums.linuxmint.com>`_.
+The best place to find help is on the `Linux Mint Forums <https://forums.linuxmint.com>`_. or to get help in your own language try one of the `Local Communities <https://www.linuxmint.com/links.php>`_.

 .. hint::
     Search the forums before asking, in case someone else already asked the same question.